Find Affordable College Courses

 Dayton, OH

-University of Dayton landed the #10 spot in the 2023 rankings for the best communication and journalism programs.
-Located in the medium-sized city of Dayton, UDayton is a private not-for-profit school with a large student population.
+University of Dayton came in at #10 in this year’s edition of the Best Communication & Journalism Schools in the Great Lakes Region ranking.
+Located in the city of Dayton, UDayton is a private not-for-profit school with a large student population.

 While working on their degree, communication and journalism majors at UDayton accumulate an average of around $26,000 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $471.